CheetaTech/ColorHub/README.md

 # Deprecated

 This project is deprecated.
 This project will go on with [Antrikod](https://github.com/AntriKodSoft/ColorHub) .
+Please Check [it](https://github.com/AntriKodSoft) out.